KUJP-code/KU-wiki/src/content/docs/materials/1_overview.md

 The entire customer-facing section of the site is localised to both Japanese & English, with the internal section being primarily English but localised as necessary.
 The active locale can be toggled with a link in the main nav.

+Full unit test coverage of authorisation for all controllers, a system spec for creating each resource and unit/request/system specs as necessary to verify the functionality of non-standard features/prevent regressions.

 ### Users

 All roles are derived from a single 'users' table in the DB using Rails' built-in single table inheritance mechanisms.
 Each role has a dynamically generated main nav bar with links specific to the permissions of their role, which highlights the link most closely related to the current page.